-- Under this award, when a public holiday falls on a Saturday or Sunday, the public holiday is observed on that actual day. - Full time employees are entitled to public holidays without deduction of pay.
-Part time employees are entitled to public holidays without deduction of pay if they would ordinarily be required to work on that day if it was not a public holiday. - Employees required to work on Easter Sunday must be paid at public holiday rates. - If a public holiday (including Easter Sunday) falls on a full time employee's rostered day off, the holiday is observed on the next rostered working day.
+- Under this award, when a public holiday falls on a Saturday or Sunday, the public holiday is observed on that actual day. - If a public holiday (including Easter Sunday) falls on a full time employee's rostered day off, the holiday is observed on the next rostered working day.
 In this situation the next rostered working day is considered to be a public holiday, while the non-working day is not.
-If the employee is required to work on the next rostered working day, they are entitled to be paid at public holiday rates. - Visit the Public Holidays in Western Australia page to view the public holiday dates.
+If the employee is required to work on the next rostered working day, they are entitled to be paid at public holiday rates.